-Sen Bai, PhD, PE, Water Quality Modeling
+Sen Bai, PhD, PE, Nutrient and Dissolved Oxygen Modeling Lead

 Dr. Bai is an environmental engineer/modeler providing technical and project management support to federal, state, and municipal clients in the areas of water quality modeling, watershed modeling, hydrodynamic modeling, watershed management, and TMDL development and implementation.
 Dr. Bai has extensive experience addressing nutrients and eutrophication, enteric bacteria, and sediment transport and has served as lead modeler for more than 30 waterbodies and watersheds, including lakes, rivers, reservoirs, bays and coastal area in the United States and internationally (Canada, Slovenia) using CE-QUAL-W2, EFDC, WASP, LSPC, and HSPF.
-Dr. Bai will contribute to the fecal coliform and metals modeling as necessary.
+Dr. Bai will lead nutrient and dissolved oxygen modeling as necessary.